Skip to content

 Sprint planning starts with velocity data.
 Not gut feel about capacity.

-Engineering teams use TARO's sprint planning panel with the last 5-sprint velocity average displayed alongside the current backlog.
-When the lead tries to commit 38 tasks and the team's average is 26, TARO's capacity recommendation makes the overcommitment visible before the sprint starts not evident on day 7 when the burndown is already off track.
+Engineering teams plan with the last 5-sprint velocity average beside the backlog.
+When the lead tries to commit 38 tasks against an average of 26, TARO makes the overcommitment visible.

 Sprint planning starts with velocity data.
 Not gut feel about capacity.